 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that clearly defines a specific bioinformatics capability with concrete algorithms, data types, and use cases.
-It uses proper third-person voice, includes an explicit 'Use when' clause with natural domain-specific trigger terms, and occupies a highly distinctive niche that minimizes conflict risk with other skills.
+It uses proper third-person voice, includes an explicit 'Use when' clause with rich trigger terms, and occupies a highly distinctive niche.
+The description is concise yet comprehensive, covering what the skill does, when to use it, and what it supports.

 | Dimension | Reasoning | Score |